OpenVidu/openvidu.io-docs/docs/advanced-features/recording.md

 ## Debugging your custom layouts

-To debug your custom layout, you just need to store it in the path declared with property `OPENVIDU_RECORDING_CUSTOM_LAYOUT`, as explained in section [Configure custom layouts in OpenVidu Server](#2-configure-custom-layouts-in-openvidu-server).
+To debug your custom layout, you just need to store it in the path declared with property `OPENVIDU_RECORDING_CUSTOM_LAYOUT`, as explained in section [Configure custom layouts in the OpenVidu deployment](#2-configure-custom-layouts-in-the-openvidu-deployment).

 Then, by using your OpenVidu application, start a session and as many publishers as you expect to be recorded in your custom layout.
 Finally you just have to connect to your layout through **Chrome** by entering url: